 Then when you are writing a post, change the URL in the post under the main big title.

 Step 4 – Title Tags and Meta Description Optimisation

-Include your keyword that you wish to target for and are writing content around in the title tag.
+Include the keyword that you wish to target and are writing content around in the title tag.
 According to a study, websites had better Click Through Rates that had something in brackets straight after the initial title.
 Be sure to include your keyword in a <H1> tag somewhere in your content.
-Also set out your subheadings in either <H2> or <H3> tags so that Google sees you have a well-structured webpage.
+Also, set out your subheadings in either <H2> or <H3> tags so that Google sees you have a well-structured webpage.

 Make sure that your meta description is as descriptive as possible and explains exactly what your website is about whilst also placing your keywords and phrases in there naturally.
 You also want to say something that is likely to get engagement, if you have an offer or a free download then try to put that in there.
 As mentioned before Click Through Rate is a ranking factor, so be as persuasive as possible in the short space you have got.